-- The GDPR limits the liability of processors to a certain extent, by providing that they will only be liable for damage caused where they have not complied with processorspecific obligations in the GDPR or acted outside the instructions of the relevant controller (Article 82(2)). - Where a controller or processor has paid full compensation for the damage suffered, that controller or processor shall be entitled to claim back from the other controller or processor involved, that part of the compensation corresponding to their responsibility for the damage (Article 82(5)). - If a processor infringes the GDPR by determining the purposes and means of processing, the processor will be considered to be a controller in respect of that processing (Article 28 (10)).
+- The GDPR limits the liability of processors to a certain extent, by providing that they will only be liable for damage caused where they have not complied with processor-specific obligations in the GDPR or if acting outside the instructions of the relevant controller (Article 82(2)). - Where a controller or processor has paid full compensation for the damage suffered, that controller or processor shall be entitled to claim back from the other controller or processor involved, that part of the compensation corresponding to their responsibility for the damage (Article 82(5)).